Mitchell Mustangs

 The Mitchell Mohawks were a Canadian junior 'C' ice hockey team based in Mitchell, Manitoba until 2019.
 A senior team with the same name also competed in the Carillon Senior Hockey League until 2013.
 The minor hockey organization (U7-U18) changed its name from Mitchell Mohawks to Mitchell Mustangs in 2020.

 The junior team, established in 1988, competed in the Hanover Tache Junior Hockey League.
 The team has won two league championships.
-After going on hiatus for two seasons (2012–14) the team returned to league play for the 2014–15 season and has again been on hiatus since the end of the 2018-2019 season.
+After going on hiatus for two seasons (2012–14) the team returned to league play for the 2014–15 season and has again been on hiatus since the end of the 2018–2019 season.

+The 2024-25 season marked a return of a Mitchell team to the HTJHL with the entry of the Mitchell Mustangs.